Leo Tolstoy

 5

-Two things fill my soul with a forever new and growing feeling of wonder and awe the more often and more constantly I contemplate them: the starry sky above me and the moral law within me.
+Two things fill my soul with an ever new and ever growing feeling of wonder and awe the longer and more often I contemplate them: the starry sky above me and the moral law within me.

 — Kant